elm-guides/elm-for-js/Where Did Null And Undefined Go.md

 Languages like JavaScript handle the concept of emptiness with low-level values like `null` and `undefined`, and may also use those to represent failure and success.
 These concepts are hard to represent in a statically typed language without introducing a common class of bugs.
-Elm stands out as providing exceptionally reliable programs, and one of the ways it does this is by using a more general language construct, union types, to bring the concepts of emptiness and failure outside of values and add that information to a type instead of interleaving it.
+Elm uses container types to bring the concepts of emptiness and failure outside of values and add that information to a type instead of interleaving it.
 Instead of having a value which might be a number or `null`, we have `Just` a number or `Nothing`, and the compiler helps us deal with that.
 Instead of representing failure and success by emptiness or resorting to an exception system, we have either an `Err` with some information, or some `Ok` data.
-Elm helps us to model our data in a way that makes sense so that we can depend on the language for reliability instead of requiring the language to depend on us.